fee-sah-yor/writetech-accelerator-portfolio-fisayo/docs/documentation-tooling/README.md

 # Documentation Tooling Project (Docusaurus Site)

-This project involved auditing and restructuring documentation for the React Native Onboarding Swiper using Docusaurus.
+This project involved auditing and restructuring the documentation for **React Native Onboarding Swiper** using **Docusaurus**.

 ## Live Site
 [View Site](https://www.npmjs.com/package/react-native-onboarding-swiper?activeTab=readme)

 ## What I Improved
-- I created a documenatationt that makes it easier for users to understand what the package librbary does.
-They didnt have one prior to now
+- Created a clear and structured documentation to help users understand what the library does, as there was no proper documentation prior to this.
-- I added a tutorial example with screenshots so that users can see what the results look like wihtout having to leva e the documentattion page
+- Added a tutorial example with screenshots, allowing users to see results directly without leaving the documentation page.
-- I alos restructured the documentation to give it a better view and ease of nab=viagtion for beginners lookin gto know the product
+- Restructured the documentation to improve readability and navigation, making it easier for beginners to learn about the product.

 ## Challenges
-- I
+- Understanding the library from a beginner's perspective and identifying what users might find confusing, since the original documentation was sparse.
-- [Challenge 2]
+- Structuring the documentation in a way that balances detailed explanations with visual examples, ensuring it is both informative and easy to navigate.

-## What I Learnt
+## What I Learned
-- The importance of having a well structured documentation. when creatung this it was easy for me to see from the users POV becaus ei had been in their shoes when using this aprticular library so i made sure to address those painpoints when creating this dcoumentation.
+- A well-structured documentation is essential.
+Creating this documentation helped me see the library from the user's perspective and address common pain points effectively.
-- Videos, Images or coding snipppets are one of the most crucial aprts o f any documentation, they show that the users needs were peoperly considered and accounted for, that was my aim. with this documentation.
-They also quickly convey the message without using too many words.
+- Including videos, images, and code snippets is crucial.
+These elements quickly convey information, demonstrate use cases, and ensure that user needs are properly considered and addressed.